 However, Boot Camp doesn't play well with external drives connected via USB or Thunderbolt, so it's best to use your normal internal drive wherever possible.
 And if you have an external drive connected to your Mac for Time Machine backups then it's a good idea to remove it as Boot Camp can get a bit confused if it detects an external drive during installation.

 Once you've partitioned your Mac drive, Boot Camp will shut down your Mac and launch the Windows installer program from the USB memory stick.
 You can just follow the prompts to install Windows.
 As soon as Windows starts up you will also be prompted to install the additional Boot Camp drivers from the memory stick as well.

-Once that's done you can simply 'dual-boot' between the macOS and Windows by pressing Alt on your keyboard when you turn the Mac on.
+Once that's done you can simply 'dual-boot' between the macOS and Windows by pressing Alt (aka Option) on your keyboard when you turn the Mac on.
 You'll see the two partitions with the macOS and Windows displayed on screen as the Mac starts up, and you can simply select whichever operating system you need.